Code-Institute-Submissions/JayKearney-tic-tac-toe_FebResub/README.md

 - I had bugs at the beginning when trying to create the Board using a dictionary, when I had taken a different approach.
 I pivoted and wrote it in paper first.
 Bugs were fixed since code was changed.
 - I also had indentation erros and wrong numbers entered that were fixed.
 - Fixed No new lines error in pep8.
+- Error if entering nothing during the initial mark choice (X or O): Fix:  Entered a try-except clause inside a while loop to capture any exceptions (invalid inputs) and run loop again in case of exceptions.
+Breaks out of loop in case no exceptions are found.
+- Error if entering invalid input or empty input during row and column choice: Fix: Entered a try-except clause inside while loop, just like the first bug's fix, and checked if input is in 1,2,3 (for column) or a,b,c (for rows).
+If true, the loop breaks, else it runs again.

 # Unfixed Bugs